All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Sun protection: UV radiation is the single largest extrinsic cause of skin aging.
 Use broad-spectrum SPF 30 or higher daily, even on cloudy days.
 Sermorelin can rebuild collagen from within, but unprotected sun exposure will continue to break it down.

 • Topical retinoids: Prescription retinoids (tretinoin) or over-the-counter retinol are the best-studied topical agents for stimulating collagen production and improving skin texture.
-They work synergistically with the internal collagen support provided by GH optimization.
+They work together effectively with the internal collagen support provided by GH improvement.

 • Hydration: Adequate water intake supports skin hydration from within.
 Topical moisturizers with hyaluronic acid, ceramides, or glycerin help maintain the skin barrier externally.